-With the NORMAL/PRACTICE switch placed in the PRACTICE position, the release units in the pylon are electrically inoperative, the electrical supply being directed to release units in the practice stores.
+With the 'NORMAL/PRACTICE' switch placed in the 'PRACTICE' position, the release units in the pylon are electrically inoperative, the electrical supply being directed to release units in the practice bomb carriers.

-Use unit is assembled engraved arrow

-mechanism is fitting the push a

-(10) Raise the store until the suspension lug of the store engages with the release hooks and trips them into the closed position, thus securing the store.
-Continue slowly the raising of the store until it comes up against the sole plate at the bottom of the pylon, at the same time tightening the crutching nut by use of the spanner (Part No. B.204233).

-(11) Check that the release unit is correctly cocked by carrying out the electrical cocking test described in Sect.
-5, Chap.
-1, Group G.1 of this volume.

-(12) Remove the rubber sealing plugs from the sighting holes in each side of the pylon in the region of the jettison and re-set mechanism, and by viewing through these holes, check that a clearance has been maintained between the top of the release unit housing and the bottom of the plungers of the jettison and re-set mechanism.
+- (5) Ensure that the release unit is assembled in the pylon with the engraved arrow pointing forward. - (6) Ensure that the release mechanism is functioning correctly by operating the jettison and re-set mechanism a number of times by pressing on the buttons on either side of the pylons.
+Finally, press the button on the starboard side of the pylon to re-set the mechanism. - (7) Unscrew the crutching nut approximately 0.75 in. - (8) Position Type C hoists (Stores Ref.4G/3360) on spigots (fig.1). - (9) Position a Type E sling belt (Stores Ref.4G/2873) under the store and connect and operate the hoists (A.P.1664C, Vol.1) until the store suspension lug enters the hooks of the release unit. - (10) Raise the store until the suspension lug of the store engages with the release hooks and trips them into the closed position, thus securing the store.
+Continue slowly, the raising of the store until it comes up against the sole plate at the bottom of the pylon, at the same time tightening the crutching nut by use of the spanner (Part No. B.204233). - (11) Check that the release unit is correctly cocked by carrying out the electrical cocking test described in Sect.5, Chap.1, Group G.1 of this volume. - (12) Remove the rubber sealing plugs from the sighting holes in each side of the pylon in the region of the jettison and re-set mechanism, and by viewing through these holes, check that a clearance has been maintained between the top of the release unit housing and the bottom of the plungers of the jettison and re-set mechanism.
 This gap must not exceed 0.10 in.
 The release unit must be in this position before the buttons will operate the mechanism.

-(13) Remove the hoists (A.P.1664C, Vol. 1).

-(14) Tighten the crutching nut, this time with an Acratork Mk.
-6-Model B.3 torque spanner, set to 80 lb. ft. $^{+2}{-0}$ for the 1,000 lb. bomb or fire bomb and to 20 lb. ft. $^{+2}{-0}$ for the practice bomb carrier.
+- (13) Remove the hoists (A.P.1664C, Vol.1). - (14) Tighten the crutching nut, this time with an Acratork Mk.6 - Model B.3 torque spanner, set to 80, + 2 - 0 lb. ft. for the 1,000 lb. bomb, or fire bomb, and to 20, + 2 - 0 lb. ft. for the practice bomb carrier.